-There are several treatments available for cancer that is
+There are a number of treatments available for localised

-If you would like to discuss your options, you can call our Specialist
+If you have questions about your treatment options, you can call our Specialist Nurses

 See a list of treatments for localised

 Do I need treatment?